SophieDeBenedetto/action-cable-blog-post/README.md

 #### Step 2: Broadcast to the Channel

-At one point in time should a new message get broadcast to the Messages Channel?
+At what point in time should a new message get broadcast to the Messages Channel?
 Immediately after it is created and persisted to the database.
 So, we'll define our broadcasting code within the `#create` action of the Messages Controller.

 ```ruby
 #  app/controllers/messages_controller.rb